brownben/xc/README.md

 `xc` aims to be a fast parallel test runner for Python.
 It statically finds tests across all your Python files, before running each test in its own thread.
 Each test is executed in its own subinterpreter, which means it is independent of all other tests.
 Subinterpreters allow multiple Python interpreters to be in the same process, rather than having to start a new process for each test.

-However, subinterpreters are only available in Python 3.12+ and many external modules (such as `pydantic`) don't support them yet.
-Some standard library modules (like `decimal`) only work in Python 3.13.
+However, subinterpreters are only available in Python 3.12+ and many external modules (such as `pydantic`) as well as some standard library modules (such as `decimal`) don't support them yet.

 ## Usage